Terry Dobson (aikidoka): Discovering aikido

 During a visit to Tokyo, Dobson witnessed a demonstration of what was then the little-known martial art aikido on an American military base in Yokohama.
-He instantly fell in love with the art and six months later entered the Aikikai Hombu Dojo as an uchi-deshi (live-in student), and trained as uchi-deshi until his marriage in 1964.
-He was one of only two non-Japanese to enjoy this privilege during that early era, the other being André Nocquet.
-He continued to train at the Hombu Dojo until Ueshiba's death in 1969.
+He instantly fell in love with the art and six months later entered the Aikikai Hombu Dojo as an uchi-deshi (live-in student), and trained there for several years in the early 1960s.
+He continued to train at the Hombu Dojo until Morihei Ueshiba's death in 1969.